What’s the Best Way to Provide Enrichment for a Dog with Limited Vision?

 The first step to offering enrichment is understanding your dog’s condition.
 Regular vet visits can help ascertain the extent of the vision loss and get personalized advice on managing their day-to-day needs.

-Sujet a lire : What’s the Most Effective Way to Introduce a Dog to a High-Density Urban Environment?
+A voir aussi : What’s the Most Effective Way to Introduce a Dog to a High-Density Urban Environment?

 Enhancing Other Senses